 02 Mar / Dianova participates in the 63rd Session of the CND

-During the 63rd Session of the CND, Dianova organizes 3 events on issues including:
+At the 63rd Session of the CND, Dianova organizes 3 sides events

 From Dianova’s point of view, another key item on the CND agenda is inter-agency cooperation within the United Nations system.
 In this regard, Dianova calls on Member States to give greater visibility to the UN common position on drug control policies.

 Adopted in November 2018, this document promotes effective inter-agency collaboration and advocates more realistic and humane objectives. including, particularly, the decriminalization of drug possession for personal use, among others.

 The Agenda 2030 and the #ODS Health, Education and Partnerships

 The CND’s contribution to the 2030 Agenda for Sustainable Development will be discussed on Friday.
 As a functional commission of the Economic and Social Council, the CND reviews its contribution to development goals on a yearly basis.
 Dianova and other civil society organizations deem it to be an essential undertaking.
 “Leaving no one behind” is the pledge of the 2030 Agenda that unites the international community.
 Thus, Dianova urges the CND and Member States to implement global and national drug policies oriented towards the development, health and well-being of affected communities and drug users.